institutional/institutional-books-visual-elements-pipeline/README.md

 Export filtered dataset to HuggingFace: crop images to a HF bucket, metadata to a dataset repo as parquet shards split by classification label.

-Reads from the `filtered_dataset` view, downloads crops from the OUTPUT S3 bucket, re-encodes as WebP (quality 95), uploads images via `batch_bucket_files`, and writes parquet shards.
+Reads from the `filtered_dataset` view, downloads crops from the OUTPUT S3 bucket, re-encodes as WebP (quality 95), applies orientation correction (rotation based on DB predictions), reclassifies low-confidence Music detections, uploads images via `batch_bucket_files`, writes parquet shards (22 columns including orientation and reclassification), and optionally separates embeddings into a dedicated dataset.

+**Prerequisites:** Run `post-processing orientation-correction` before this command to populate orientation predictions in the DB.

 **Designed for GNU parallel** using `--chunk-index` and `--total-chunks`: